 This particular post focuses on the use of song for literacy extension.

-The rhythmic nature of songs has particular appeal to children, making them particularly useful resources, when it comes to auditory learners.
-Song lyrics not only tell a story, they can be can be rich in vocabulary and imagery, providing a perfect platform for building phonemic awareness and firm foundations for literacy, in the emergent reader.
+The rhythmic nature of songs has particular appeal to children, making them particularly useful resources when it comes to auditory learners.
+Song lyrics not only tell a story, but they can be rich in vocabulary and imagery, providing a perfect platform for building phonemic awareness and firm foundations for literacy, in the emergent reader.

 Songs, chants, poems, and raps all improve memory of content facts and details and provide a hook for retrieving information easily later.
 Here is a video of students singing our curriculum-aligned song, 'Workers in our Community':